James Tomkovicz: Employment

 Tomkovicz joined the Iowa faculty in 1982 after serving as a visiting professor at Iowa in the spring of 1981 and an adjunct professor at the UCLA School of Law during the 1981-82 academic year.
 Prior to that, Tomkovicz was an attorney with the Appellate Section of the Lands Division of the Department of Justice in Washington, D.C.
 He also served as a law clerk to Hon.
 Edward J. Schwartz, Chief Judge of the U.S. District Court for the Southern District of California, and as law clerk to Hon.
 John M. Ferren, Associate Judge of the District of Columbia Court of Appeals.
-Tomkovicz has been a visiting professor at the UCLA School of Law on four occasions (2003, 2008, 2011, and 2013), and has also taught at the University of Michigan Law School (1992), the University of Southern California School of Law (2011), the Emory University School of Law (2019), the University of San Diego School of Law (2004, 2006), and in the London Law Consortium (2002).
+Tomkovicz served as a visiting professor at the UCLA School of Law on four occasions (2003, 2008, 2011, and 2013), and taught at the University of Michigan Law School (1992), the University of Southern California School of Law (2011), the Emory University School of Law (2019 and 2021-2023), the University of San Diego School of Law (2004, 2006), and in the London Law Consortium (2002).